Josef Altin: Life and career

-2015 saw Altin starring in two films Narcopolis and Child 44.
-In 2016, Altin starred in the short film, 'I Dream of Zombies'.
+In 2007, Altin appeared in two films, as Bully in Boy A, and as Ekrem in Eastern Promises.
+In 2015, he had roles in the films Narcopolis and Child 44, as well as the six-part British television drama series River on BBC One.
+The following year, he starred in the short film, I Dream of Zombies.

-On television, in 2017 Altin appeared in the E4 sitcom Chewing Gum as Ryan, and portrayed Prince Rasselas, a young molly boy who plies his trade on the streets of Covent Garden, in the Hulu Original Harlots.
+In 2017 Altin appeared in the E4 sitcom Chewing Gum as Ryan, and portrayed Prince Rasselas, a young molly boy who plies his trade on the streets of Covent Garden, in the Hulu Original Harlots.
 In 2018, Altin played Willem Van Burgen, a disturbed paedophile suffering from syphilis, who comes from a wealthy family, suspected of being the serial killer of boys in the TNT period drama, The Alienist.